Why is Pete Carroll so patient about the struggling Seahawks defense? ‘It’s out of necessity’

 “Sometimes you’ve got to play the call and play the system,’’ Carroll said.
 “He’s a different player than the guys that we’ve been playing with and his background is much different.’’

 Carroll said Dunbar’s injury will have to be managed the rest of the season.
-Especially if Griffin remains out, the Seahawks will basically have no choice but to hope Dunbar — who played 54 of 68 snaps — can stick it out.
+Especially if Griffin remains out, the Seahawks basically will have no choice but to hope Dunbar — who played 54 of 68 snaps Sunday — can stick it out.

 Carroll also said it might have been a lot to ask Adams to play every snap — as he did — in his first game back from a groin injury after not playing since Sept.
 27 and having just four practices.